ratwolfzero/hopalong_python/README.md

     # Dummy call to ensures the function is pre-compiled by the JIT compiler before it's called by the interpreter.
     _ = compute_trajectory_and_image(1.0, 1.0, 1.0, 2, (-1, 0, 0, 1), (2, 2))

-You can browse the development folder in the GitHub repository to explore different approaches that have already been tried.
+You can browse the development folder in the repository to explore different approaches that have already been tried.

 ## User Input